 (b) in any case where the valuation is the basis of the assessment by a rating or taxing authority of any rate or tax, within 60 days after the issue of such an assessment.

-(1a) In subsection (1), “person liable to pay any rate or tax assessed in respect of land” includes the authorised representative of such a person.
+(1a) In subsection (1), person liable to pay any rate or tax assessed in respect of land includes the authorised representative of such a person.

 (2) An objection to a valuation of land shall —